Fleet, Hampshire: Hills

-Waterbodies
+Water

-Fleet Pond is the most prominent waterbody in Fleet, covering a surface area of 48.3 hectares.
-It has been designated to aSite of Special Scientific Interest and a Local Nature Reserve.
+The Fleet Pond nature reserve is a beauty spot on the northern edge of the town.
+It is the largest freshwater lake in Hampshire, covering 48.3 ha.
+It has been designated a Site of Special Scientific Interest and a Local Nature Reserve.
+Being very shallow, the lake is actively managed and needs regular dredging to avoid it silting up.
 Historically, it is believed to have been a fish pond built to supply the monks of Winchester during the medieval period.
 The Saxons referred to it as Fuglemere, meaning "wildfowl lake."
+In times past, the lake has frozen over, permitting skating.

 The Basingstoke Canal was originally a waterway connecting Basingstoke to the Wey Navigation at West Byfleet, but following the collapse of Greywell Tunnel, it was shortened to its current terminus near Odiham Castle, upstream.
 Fleet can sail downstream to the Wey Navigation, which eventually leads to the River Thames.
 The winding hole in Fleet is located around Pondtail Bridge.
 Boats can berth at Reading Road Wharf or Fox and Hounds.

 The River Hart is the main river in Fleet, forming its western boundary.
 Originating in Crondall, it flows through Fleet, joining Fleet Brook on its way towards the River Thames.
-On average, its water level is around half a metre.
+On average, its depth is around half a metre.

 The streams in Fleet are narrow, shallow, and unnavigable.
 Ordnance Survey usually typically refers to the streams in the area as Fleet Brook, but alternative names exist.
 Some streams are known by different names, such as Gelvert Stream, Brookly Stream and Sandy Lane Ditch.